kylecourounis/Supercell.Life/README.md

 To configure Mongo, download and run the installer, then create a database called `SmashLand`.
 The server will automatically create the collections on its first run.

 Since Apple decided to remove 32-bit app support for iOS 11 and above, to use this server, you must have a 32-bit iOS device or a 64-bit device running iOS 10 or under.
-Since Cydia Impactor is broken, you'll need to use AltDeploy to install the [Smash Land IPA file](https://mega.nz/file/PlNlkCxa#-921zVTKWrTiWrkv4QQOX9Epl-6bX4aLZw3Qnz1gq9U).
+You will also need AltDeploy to install the [Smash Land IPA file](https://mega.nz/file/PlNlkCxa#-921zVTKWrTiWrkv4QQOX9Epl-6bX4aLZw3Qnz1gq9U), and you must also be jailbroken in order to edit the hosts file to point the game to your computer's IP.
+(The original host is `game.smashlandgame.com`)

 ### Other Credits
 I have received great advice from my friends of many years in this [Discord](https://discord.gg/XdTw2PZ) server.